Category Archives: Spanish Royals

 Ferdinand had four half-siblings from his father’s first marriage to Blanche of Navarre:

 Ferdinand’s paternal uncle Alfonso V, King of Aragon had no children, so upon his death in 1458, Ferdinand’s father became Juan II, King of Aragon.
 Ferdinand’s much older half-brother Carlos was, by primogeniture, heir to the throne of Aragon.
-However, Carlos and his father Juan II were always in conflict, and Juan II did not Carlos to succeed him.
+However, Carlos and his father Juan II were always in conflict, and Juan II did not want Carlos to succeed him.
 In 1461, 40-year-old Carlos suddenly died and nine-year-old Ferdinand was now his father’s undisputed heir.
-However, there were suspicions that Juana Enriquez, Carlos’ stepmother and Ferdinand’s mother had poisoned Carlos.
+However, there were suspicions that Juana Enriquez, Carlos’ stepmother and Ferdinand’s mother, had poisoned Carlos.

 Isabella of Castile and León; Credit – Wikipedia

 In the neighboring Kingdom of Castile and León, now part of Spain, Ferdinand’s first cousin Enrique IV was King of Castile and León.
 Because there were doubts about the paternity of Joanna la Beltraneja, the daughter of Enrique IV’s second wife (his first marriage had been childless), it seemed likely that Enrique IV’s much younger half-sister Isabella of Castile and León would succeed him.
-Ferdinand’s father Juan II, King of Aragon thought a marriage to Isabella, who was Ferdinand’s second cousin, would be a good idea.
+Ferdinand’s father Juan II, King of Aragon thought a marriage to Isabella, Ferdinand’s second cousin, would be a good idea.

 Isabella’s half-brother Enrique IV, King of Castile and León, made several unsuccessful attempts to marry Isabella to grooms of his choice.
 His half-sister was resistant and a few of the intended grooms died.
 When Isabella reached the age of eighteen, she decided she wanted to choose her own husband.
 She chose Ferdinand of Aragon.
 Without her half-brother’s knowledge, Isabella contacted Ferdinand through Abraham Seneor, who would become her longtime advisor, and marriage arrangements were made.